Neonnaut/Neonnaut.github.io/README.md

 "The sun rises in the eastern sky."
 ```

-Then "Non alignable lines" should have a "1" to indicate not to allign the first line.
+Then "Non alignable lines" should have a "1" to indicate not to align the first line.

-### HTML table
+#### HTML table

 When using the HTML markup method, provide the following CSS on your website to get the desired output: